Your COPD self-management plan

 Self-management works best when supported by others.
 Share your plan with your GP, respiratory nurse, or other health care professionals involved in your care.
 It may also help to discuss your plan with your family, carers, and friends, so they can support you too.

 The first half of our self-management plan explains what COPD is, how you can manage it well, and what to do if you have a flare-up of your symptoms.
 The second half has blank forms for you to complete to help you monitor your condition and progress.

-Use our self-management plan in the way that works best for you – daily, weekly, monthly.
+Use our self-management plan in the way that works best for you – daily, weekly, or monthly.
 It doesn’t need to be completed overnight!